therealcdaher/playlistthing/README.md

 You should then either use something like Syncthing to sync the desired destination folders over to your device(s), or simply mount them as network shares.
 The music destination folder can be universal, but each device will need its own playlist folder, otherwise this would need a companion application on the intended device to re-convert the playlist to use the appropriate file structure.

-Backend will be in Python, haven't decided on the frontend yet.

-Haven't even started development yet, but I probably will eventually.
-Just want to give myself something clear to work towards for now.